kwaldenphd/pandas-intro/README.md

 Write sample code that shows the syntax you would use to load a file with the structures/attributes described in the question.

-For example, your answers might look something like the code the accompanies step 101 in the lab procedure.
+For example, your answers might look something like the sample syntax shown in the previous section of the lab..

-HINT: Be prepared to reference and consult the additional pd.read_csv function arguments listed in steps 102-103.
+HINT: Be prepared to reference and consult the additional pd.read_csv function arguments listed in the previous lab section's tables.

 Q6: Write code that loads in a structured data file that uses a pipe symbol (|) as a delimiter.
 Include code + comments.